daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

     ON
         gh.repo_name = hn.url
 ```
 - Use LEFT JOIN cause I wanted to preserve all rows in github_agg.
-If repos don't have Hacker News story, title and score will be null.
+If repos don't have any Hacker News stories, the title and score will be null.
-- There may have lots of Hacker News story about some repo, but repo changed name so they don't match with the url.
-The simpliest way to solve this problem is to store repo_name as an array and JOIN ON `hn.url in gh.repo_name`, but for this project I just leave it that way.
+- Some repos are changed name so they don't match the url that Hacker News point to.
+The simplest way to solve this problem is to store repo_name as an array and `LEFT JOIN ON hn.url in gh.repo_name`.
+- Since most of the repos that changed name are not popular, for this project I leave it that way.

 #### Whole task 6 code:
 ```python